Digital-Thor/Adding-Sortable-to-Meteor-File-Collection/README.md

 #Adding Sortable to Meteor File Collection
-### Work-in-Progress to re-order rows in [Meteor File Collection (MFC) Sample App](https://github.com/vsivsi/meteor-file-sample-app)
-### Using drag-and-drop sorting provided by [Rubaxa Sortable for Meteor](https://github.com/RubaXa/Sortable/tree/master/meteor).
+Work-in-Progress to re-order rows in [Meteor File Collection (MFC) Sample App](https://github.com/vsivsi/meteor-file-sample-app) using drag-and-drop sorting provided by [Rubaxa Sortable for Meteor](https://github.com/RubaXa/Sortable/tree/master/meteor).

+## Update (12 July 2015)

+Please see the [situation assessment](https://github.com/vsivsi/meteor-file-sample-app/issues/2#issuecomment-120780592) by the Meteor File Collection Author.

-## Description of progress so far
+## Description of progress so far (11 July 2015)

-11 July 2015 - I forked Meteor File Collection Sample App and added Sortable hooks by following instructions at [Rubaxa Sortable for Meteor](https://github.com/RubaXa/Sortable/tree/master/meteor) including suggested approach of using `{{#sortable items=<cursor> options=myOptions}}`.
+I forked Meteor File Collection Sample App and added Sortable hooks by following instructions at [Rubaxa Sortable for Meteor](https://github.com/RubaXa/Sortable/tree/master/meteor) including suggested approach of using `{{#sortable items=<cursor> options=myOptions}}`.
 Rubaxa has created `#sortable` to replace `#each` and I moved the row HTML (from the MFC Sample App) into a new template called `sortableRow` as follows: